 For a listing of lost or found pets in Carson City, as well as Washoe County, please click here to see our main page for missing pets, how to report, and more.

 Nevada Humane Society Carson City Center is now open!
 Located at 549 Airport Road, the facility is open for pet adoptions, licensing and other animal services.
-A veterinary clinic now on site at the new facility will soon be providing low-cost options to qualified Carson City residents.
 This is the second location of Nevada Humane Society; the first and main campus is in Reno at 2825 Longley Lane.
 Our Carson City shelter is an extension of our Reno shelter, and also boasts a 95% lifesaving rate and a no-kill mission.
 Nevada Humane Society is one organization with two shelters and our Federal Tax ID is 88-0072720.
 For more on our organization as a whole, please click here.
 For more on our brand new shelter in Carson City, please click here.

 At Nevada Humane Society, we believe in lifelong commitments to companion animals and work tirelessly to create and maintain those bonds.
 However, we do understand that there are circumstances that prevent you from being able to keep your pet, and we are here to help you through that difficult time.

 Surrendering your pet to Nevada Humane Society should be considered a last resort, but we do accept pets from both Carson City and Washoe County residents.
 Please consider all available options prior to contacting Nevada Humane Society.

 - Contact the NHS Pet Help Line at (775) 856-2000 ext.
 200 or email us at

 - Contact NHS Pet Food Assistance at (775) 887-2171

 - Enroll your dog in a behavior training class

 - Learn about how you can train your pet from our Behavior Assistance handouts